theupdateframework/python-tuf/docs/repository-library-design.md

   * Uses the Repository API to do the repository actions it needs to do

-For context here’s a trivial example showing what “ergonomic editing” means -- this key-adding code could be in the application or in the python-tuf library:
+For context here’s a trivial example showing what “ergonomic editing” means -- this key-adding code could be in the application (or later, if common patterns are found, in the python-tuf library):

 ```python
 with repository.edit(“targets”) as targets: